Penn State Mont Alto’s Go-60 Program

 How do I get started?

-- Complete and return a non-degree seeking application and return it to the Registrar’s Office on first floor, Conklin Hall.
+Complete and return a non-degree seeking application and return it to the Registrar’s office on the first floor of Conklin Hall.

-- Contact the Registrar’s Office to enroll in selected courses (pending availability)
+Contact the Registrar to enroll in selected courses (pending availability)

 How do I know what classes are available?

-Seats are based on availability and only in courses taught in the following formats: Web (Covid Web or Web) and Remote Zoom (Covid Remote).
-When looking at schedule options search for instruction mode of CR, CW, or WB.
+Seats are based on availability and only in courses taught in the following formats: in-person, web, and hybrid (in-person and remote asynchronous web coursework).
+When looking at schedule options search for instruction mode of P, WB, H2, H5, or H7.
 Registration begins on the first day of classes.
 The full academic calendar can be found online.

 How do I register?

-Once you have chosen a class, go to Conklin 101 and speak with the Registrar’s Office to confirm the availability of space in that class.
-From the Registrar you will be directed to the Bursar to process fees payment.
+Once you have chosen a class, go to Conklin 101 and speak with the Registrar to confirm the availability of space in that class.

 Do I need to purchase a textbook for my classes?